ilgooz/handbook/token/README.md

 #### Supply limitations

 - Software is used to determine the daily real circulating volume
-- 0-6% of of the previous day's actual total traded volume (TDTV) will be released into ciruclating supply each day.
+- 0-6% of of the previous day's actual total traded volume (TDTV) will be released into circulating supply each day.
 The exact percentage fluctuates to maintian optimal market health and a minimum 20% supply for MESG Foundation reserves to align longterm incentives.
-- A smart contract is used to ensure no more than 6% TDTV is released, including founder, advisor and whale investor payouts.
+- A smart contract is used to ensure that no more than 6% TDTV is released, including founder, advisor and whale investor payouts.
-- Releasing MESG Tokens based on actual voume protects tokens in slow/bear markets by releasing few.
+- Releasing MESG Tokens based on actual volume protects tokens in slow/bear markets by keeping released quantities low.
 More tokens will be released in faster markets.

 #### Disbursement details

 - Of the 0-6% TDTV released, 66.7% will be sold on exchanges at the current market price.
 The daily unsold tokens, in addition to the remaining 33.3%, will be made available to to the MESG Foundation for direct token distribution.
 - For recurring token payouts, the MESG/USD exchange rate will be calculated from the rate at 13:00 (UTC+7) on the first day of the given month from the aggregated exchange rate.
-- For non-recurring payouts made before 13:00 (UTC+7) on a given day, the rate will be calculated from the previous day’s rate at 13:00 (UTC+7) from the aggregated exchange rate.
+- For non-recurring payouts made before 13:00 (UTC+7) on a given day, the rate will be calculated from the previous day’s aggregated exchange rate at 13:00 (UTC+7).
-- For non-recurring payouts made after 13:00 (UTC+7), the rate at 13:00 (UTC+7) from the same day will be used from the aggregated exchange rate.
+- For non-recurring payouts made after 13:00 (UTC+7), the aggregated exchange rate at 13:00 (UTC+7) from the same day will be used.

 #### Transparency standards

 - The [ATD Dashboard]( https://atd.mesg.com/) is used to promote transparency within the MESG Community.
-It shows token quanitities within various wallets, in addition to token dispersment rates.
+It displays token quanitities within various wallets, in addition to rates of token dispersment.
 - Statistics on MESG's ATD Dashboard can be compared against public records such as Etherscan to boost trustworthiness and transparency with the community.